d2l-ai/d2l-en/chapter_introduction/index.md

 naively built on top of predictive models suffer some serious conceptual flaws.
 To start, we only observe *censored feedback*: users preferentially rate movies that they feel strongly about.
-For example,
-on a five-point scale,
-you might notice that items receive many five and one star ratings but that there are conspicuously few three-star ratings.
+For example, on a five-point scale, you might notice that items receive many one- and five-star ratings but that there are conspicuously few three-star ratings.
 Moreover, current purchase habits are often a result of the recommendation algorithm currently in place,